Elymoclavine

 Elymoclavine is an ergot alkaloid (ergoline alkaloid).
 It can be produced from C. fusiformis from Pennisetum typhoideum.
 It is a precursor in the biosynthesis of D-(+)-lysergic acid.
 Ergot alkaloids are natural products derived from L-tryptophan.
 They are often toxic for humans and animals.
 Despite that they are also well known for their pharmacological activities.

+The compound is described as being non-hallucinogenic in humans, instead producing mainly sedative effects, and as not contributing to the psychoactive or hallucinogenic effects of morning glory seeds.
+The doses employed were not provided.

 Biosynthesis

 The main building blocks for biosynthesis of elymoclavine are tryptophan (Trp) and DMAPP.
 DMATrp is obtained after electrophilic substitution followed by addition (Step A below).
 Then an amine is methylated by an N-methyltransfersase (Step B).
 Next, the allyl alcohol is oxidized to the diene (Step C).
 After 1,4-elimination, the diene undergoes an epoxidation (Step D).
 Then decarboxylation is followed by the 6-member ring formation and epoxide opened to form terminal alcohol (Step E).
 Obtained chanoclavine gets oxidized to chanoclavine aldehyde (Step F).
 Then the second 6-member ring forms and agroclavine is obtained after additional reductase (Steps G and H).
 Finally elymoclavine is generated after an oxidation (Step I).
 The last step is NADPH-dependent, and it is suggested that cytochrome P450 is the catalyst.